rsingh43/rsingh43.github.io/_pages/about.md

 Current Research Projects
 ------
 * Time-Series Analysis for Sales and Demand forecasting
-   * Detecting seasonality in the data to improve demand and sales forecasting
+   * Competitor marketing strategies (Share of Voice)
-   * Effects of social media content on sales forecasting
+   * Effects of social media posts and content drop
-   * Effects of Ad spend on sales forecasting
+   * Effects of seasonality on revenue optimization
    * Causal Effect in time series analysis

 Past Research Projects